 For 13 years, Sorley has taught music alongside the man he loves, war and betrayal nearly forgotten.
 But behind their calm and ordered life, there are hidden truths.
 When a young girl’s question demands an answer, does he break the most important oath he has ever sworn by lying – or tell the truth, risking the destruction of both his family and a fragile political alliance?

-Continuing the story begun in Empire’s Legacy, Empire’s Reckoning asks if love – of country, of an individual, of family – can be enough to transcend the expectations of history and culture, and to find uncharted paths to peace.
+Continuing the story begun in the first trilogy, Empire’s Reckoning asks if love – of country, of an individual, of family – can be enough to transcend the expectations of history and culture, and to find uncharted paths to peace.

 You can also hear a wonderful dramatic reading of the first chapter of Oraiáphon here.